OpenText drops latest release of Cloud Editions, complete with DX features

 The new version of CE is complete with more cloud deployment options with managed services, new Core SaaS applications and services, features for developers and a Trading Grid cloud integration platform focused on an organisation’s information assets.

-Chiefly, the newly updated CE offering brings organisations a containerised architecture that can be run from the company’s data centre, through a hybrid deployment or within their cloud platform of choice.
+Chiefly, the newly updated CE offering brings organisations a containerised architecture that can be run from the company’s data center, through a hybrid deployment or within their cloud platform of choice.

 Purpose-built Core SaaS applications extend the value of existing OpenText on-or-off cloud deployments.
 New services include tools to help developers build customised applications for specific information management challenges, such as an intelligent capture service for automating data extraction and an eSignature service for document preparation and secure electronic signing.